Emmerson-Miranda/docs/selinux.md

 Choose a worker node to work on, then SSH into it.

 - Baseline the current denials
-  - Unistall the sofware that is failing
+  - Uninstall the sofware that is failing
   - Capture and/or fix the current issues before the install the software
 - Change to permissive mode
   - getenforce